-We are happy to try and assist school groups who are studying some aspect of Astronomy.
+We are happy to try and assist school groups - at any keystage - who are studying some aspect of Astronomy.

-As a working university department, we don't have a dedicated outreach centre - however we can sometimes accommodate group visits.
-Usually this could include a talk (at an entirely age-appropriate level) followed by Q&A in the lecture theatre, and the chance to visit at least one of the large historical telescopes on site.
-We offer this for free to schools; but please bear in mind that the possibility of this option is strongly constrained by the availability of both staff and lecture theatre.
-For the academic year 2012/13 we expect significant disruption due to building work in close proximity to the lecture theatre, and so we are currently unsure whether this option will be readily available.
+As a research-focused working university department, we do not have a dedicated outreach centre - however we can sometimes accommodate group visits.
+Usually this could include a talk (at an entirely age-appropriate level) followed by Q&A in the lecture theatre, and the chance to visit a historical telescope on site.
+We offer this for free to schools; but realise that the possibility of this option is strongly constrained by the availability of both staff and lecture theatre during the University term-time.

-This is a more flexible option, where an astronomer could come and visit your class in school - to give a relevant talk, answer questions that pupils have about astronomy and space...
-Again, this is subject to availability of staff.
-There is no fee charged, but we would ask that all travel expenses (eg mileage at 40p/mile) are reimbursed.
+This is a more flexible option, where an astronomer could come and visit your class in school - to give a relevant presentation, answer questions that pupils have about astronomy and space...
+Again, this is subject to availability of staff, particularly during University term-time.
+There is no fee charged, but we would ask that all travel expenses (eg, train fare, mileage at 45p/mile) are reimbursed.

-If you are interested in exploring these ideas further, please contact Dr Carolin Crawford
+If you are interested in exploring either of these ideas further, please contact Dr Carolin Crawford

 Although we do have a number of enquiries from secondary school students for work experience, please note that unfortunately we are not usually able to accommodate such requests.